(Althaea officinalis L.)

 Marshmallow is used in herbal medicine for its richness in mucilage, a soluble fiber with demulcent effect, which is not toxic, although it can have side effects.

-* More information on the side effects of marshmallow in the listing above.
+* More information on the side effects of marshmallow.

 Photo of marshmallow leaves and flowers